Why You Should Eat Gluten Free On A Low Carb Keto Diet

 And remember, it’s your health, not theirs.
 You don’t need to answer to anyone if you don’t want to!
 If you feel like telling people the Flying Spaghetti Monster has told you to stop eating gluten products, that’s good enough!
 (And it sort of makes sense, spaghetti being wheat and all.)
 These lists are definitely more for you than anyone else.

 My health improvements list is toward the end of this post, if you’re dying to know and want to skip down there.
 I had no idea it would change my life and my health so much!

 Some of the changes are logical, but others seem completely inexplicable.

-All I was trying to do was reduce my inflammation and not lose an eye, but I got so much more than I expected!
+All I was trying to do was reduce my inflammation and not lose an eye (ironically, I now know my eye issue was not NEARLY as close to losing my sight as we thought, phew!
+Keep reading for the update), but I got so much more than I expected!